 It's All About Outstanding...

 Nearly half of all Brown undergraduates receive some form of financial aid.
-These talented and deserving students depend on you to give them the opportunity to contribute to and participate in a world-class learning environment.
-Click here to make a gift through the Annual Fund to support financial aid at the University, enabling motivated students from a variety of backgrounds to succeed at Brown and beyond.
+These talented and deserving students depend on your gift to the Annual Fund to give them the opportunity to contribute to and participate in a world-class learning environment.
+Click here to make a gift that supports financial aid at the University, motivating students from a variety of backgrounds to succeed.